Breaking Free from the Openreach Monopoly

 Configuring Sophos XG210 for CityFibre

-Switching from BT to CityFibre wasn’t just about plugging in a new ONT; it also required adjustments to my Sophos XG210 firewall running SFOS (Sophos Firewall OS) .
-Here’s a breakdown of what changed:
+Switching from BT to CityFibre wasn't just about plugging in a new ONT; it also required adjustments to my Sophos XG210 firewall running SFOS (Sophos Firewall OS).
+Here's what changed:

 1. WAN Interface Settings